What Is the Cleveland Cavs' Starting Lineup?

 Shooting Guard Donovan Mitchell

-Mitchell was the prized acquisition before the 2022-2023 season, costing the Cavilers multiple future first-round picks as they outbid the New York Knicks to get him.
-Mitchell's stats are slightly down from last season, yet he is still the top option in this offense, and the guy that makes it hum.
+Mitchell was the Cavaliers’ marquee acquisition before the 2022–23 season, costing the team multiple future first-round picks as they outbid the New York Knicks to land him.
+He serves as the primary option in the offense and is the player who makes it click.
+Ranking among the NBA’s top talents, Mitchell has been central to the team’s success and remains vital to their championship aspirations.

 Power Forward Evan Mobley